-According to the most recent figures, individuals and couples, around age 65, need an annual budget of $42,893 and $58,922 respectively to fund a comfortable lifestyle in the years post work—assuming they own their home outright and are in relatively good health.2
+According to June 2017 figures, individuals and couples, around age 65, need an annual budget of $43,695 and $60,063 respectively to fund a comfortable lifestyle in the years post work—assuming they own their home outright and are in relatively good health.2

 How much am I likely to spend on recreation?

-According to ASFA, singles and couples living a comfortable lifestyle in retirement would spend about 28% of their weekly budget on leisure and recreation4.
+According to ASFA, singles and couples living a comfortable lifestyle in retirement would spend between $225.79 and $309.42 of their weekly budget respectively on leisure and recreation4.